-Blatchford’s Linx is currently the only true integrated bionic leg on the market.
-This means it has both a bionic knee and a bionic ankle integrated into a single control system.
+The Blatchford Linx is the only true integrated bionic leg on the market, which means it has a microprocessor knee and ankle that share a single control system.

 A Quick Look at the Blatchford Linx

 The following video quickly explains the concept and main benefits of the Linx:

 This next video shows the Linx taking on more challenging activities:

 Blatchford Linx Key Features

 To understand how bionic knees and ankles work in general, please see A Complete Guide to Bionic Legs & Feet.